Objectives and Responsibilities

 - Cr Declan Clausen (Councillor representative)

 - Cr Jason Dunn (Councillor representative)

-The relevant EMT Member responsible for implementing a recommendation made by the Committee must report to the Committee on a monthly basis as to the status of actions taken.
+The relevant ELT Member responsible for implementing a recommendation made by the Committee must report to the Committee on a monthly basis as to the status of actions taken.